ajdscc/GettingandCleaningData/CodeBook.md

 **activity** The type of activiy performed when the corresponding measurement were taken.
 Six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) performed by the volunteers wearing a smartphone (Samsung Galaxy S II) on the waist.
 Character.

-## List of Measurements Features in the tidy data set *data* and mean summurized in *average* data set.
+## Measurements Features in the "tidy" data set and summarized by Mean in the  *average* data set.

 - *Features are normalized and bounded within [-1,1]*
 - *Feature prefix: t - time domain signals; f - frequency domain signals*